 “Own Art is a very valuable sales tool and has helped me clinch numerous sales in a testing sales environment"

 Take it away provides interest-free loans to individuals for the purchase of musical instruments, equipment, tuition and software.

 Take it away is a national initiative supported by Arts Council England and Arts Council of Northern Ireland, designed to make it more affordable for people to get involved in making music.

 We work with a network of over 130 music retailers and specialist shops across England and Northern Ireland to offer interest-free finance for the purchase of musical instruments, equipment, software, accessories and tuition.

 Since its launch in 2007, over 94,000 customers have bought more than £67 million worth of instruments from our retailers.

 Together with our partners, we look to enable and inspire a life-long love of music, ensuring that musicianship is a key skill for life that everyone has the opportunity to develop, regardless of socio-economic background.

 loans went to supporting children under the age of 18

 customers that would recommend Take it away to others

-In March 2018, Creative United announced its plans to extend the scope of the Take it away scheme to ensure that disabled people are given the same opportunities to access and enjoy music-making through the provision of adapted instruments and new music technologies.
+The guide forms part of the wider IAMM (Inclusive Access to Music Making) initiative, launched in 2018 and led by Creative United and the Take it away Consortium (a partnership between Creative United, Drake Music, Music for Youth, The OHMI Trust, Open Up Music and Youth Music).
+The initiative was founded to ensure that disabled people are given the same opportunities to access and enjoy music-making through the provision of adapted instruments and new music technologies.